NaveenRaphael/tbot_main/README.md

 4. The computer sometimes disconnects from the network.
 Not sure why or when.
 Reconnect Dongle to fix.

-Todo
----
-1. Verify the `src/FTP.py` works //Done
-2. Make a map using the LIDAR data from which the obstacle data can be extracted easily.
-Needed for the "old" obstacle avoidance code

 # Appendix
 ## Username and password of the bot
 These are presently the default.
 Say the IP address of the bot is `192.168.10.102`